-Had I fallen into the trap that most people do of booking a “normal vacation,” in London, this trip would have cost me three times as much.
+Had I fallen into the trap that most people do of booking a “normal vacation,” this London trip would have cost me three times as much.

 A flight to London from Boston right now is currently running around $650 USD.

-Currently, the average price of a decently rated 3-4 star hotel in central London is 70 to 100 ($111 to 158 USD) GBP per night.
-For my 9 night trip, that adds up to around $1,000 USD as I would have gone with the cheapest.
+Currently, the average price of a decently rated three- to four-star hotel in central London is 70 to 100 ($111 to 158 USD) GBP per night.
+For my nine-night trip, that adds up to around $1,000 USD as I would have gone with the cheapest.

 And I did just that.
-“Travel Hacking” might not be the best phrase in the world, but the principles behind it are simple and easy.
+“Travel hacking” might not be the best phrase in the world, but the principles behind it are simple and easy.
 Travel doesn’t have to be expensive.
 Repeat that.
 Travel doesn’t have to be expensive.
 By investing just a little extra time into planning my trip, I was able to have a wonderful trip for around the cost of the going rate for a flight to London.
 You don’t need to spend thousands traveling.
-A vacation doesn’t need to cost an arm and a leg and the next time you are inclined to think so, just remember that yes, it is possible to travel any cheap and anyone can do it.
+A vacation doesn’t need to cost an arm and a leg, and the next time you’re inclined to think so, just remember that yes, it is possible to travel cheap, and anyone can do it.

-Note: One thing that is missing from this article is my conference costs.
+Note: One thing missing from this article is my conference costs.
 Most people don’t visit London for travel conferences, so I didn’t add any costs related to that conference to this post.

 Disclaimer: This content is not provided or commissioned by American Express.
 Opinions expressed here are the author’s alone, not those of American Express, and have not been reviewed, approved, or otherwise endorsed by American Express.
 This site may be compensated through the American Express Affiliate Program.